Oswaldo Castro: High school, higher education, and teaching

 Excelling in every subject, he would soon become a teacher himself, first as a laboratory assistant in his school's physics lab, then as a teacher of History of Literature at Colegio Vicente Rocafuerte, of Accounting at Marco A. Reinoso School, both in Guayaquil; of Math, English, and World History at Olmedo High School, in Portoviejo.
-He also taught Economics at Universidad Central de Quito, now the Central University of Ecuador.
-His next teaching assignment found him in the halls of the University of Michigan, Ann Arbor, in 1946, as a Teaching Assistant of Vital Statistics.
+He also taught economics at Universidad Central de Quito, now the Central University of Ecuador.
+His next teaching experience found him in the halls of the University of Michigan, Ann Arbor, in 1946, assisting in the teaching of vital statistics.
 "And it just so happened" writes Castillo, "that the day he arrived at the University in Ann Arbor, Michigan, taking his entrance exam, they find that the man knows a lot about the topic and as a stimulus they make him a Teaching Assistant..."
 His interest and love of statistics and teaching never left him.
 In early 1947 he was able to procure ten scholarships for Ecuadorians interested in statistics to study abroad; and in retirement he wrote a short textbook, Análisis Estadístico Elemental ("Elementary Statistical Analysis") for non-math majors.